drodmay1/datafun-03-analytics/README.md

 # datafun-03-analytics
+this is a desctiption of my project

 ## create project virtual environment
-On Mac Os, create a project virtual environment in the .venv folder
+On Mac Os, created a project virtual environment in the .venv folder
 ```vscode
 python3 -m venv .venv